 In addition, we test the metal using a special acid that determines the karat of gold.
 This is done to ensure a clean test so there are no false readings on your item that may detract from what we can loan you.

 How do you determine the price of gold?

 The price of gold is based on market values, the price for which is routinely reviewed and updated by our internal pricing department.
 Prices can vary greatly as the loan amount for 24K gold is significantly higher than that of 14K gold.

 While your item is in pawn, you still own it.
 It is our responsibility to keep it safe and in good condition while it’s in our care.
 Your item is safely stored here until you come back to pay your loan in full and claim your merchandise.
 Sterling & Knight Jewelry & Pawn is fully insured for the loan value of the collateral we keep.

 Yes.
 States have regulated the pawn industry for decades, and most pawnbrokers are licensed and regulated by local authorities as well.
 We are subject to such laws as Truth In Lending Act, Equal Credit Opportunity Act, Fair Credit Reporting Act, Patriot Act, and Federal Trade Commission Rules on Data Privacy and Security Transfer.
 At the federal level, we are regulated by the Federal Trade Commission (FTC), and the Treasury Department.

-We have three locations to serve you!
+We have four locations to serve you!
 We are located in: